website, please read our Cookie

 Google Analytics stores IP address anonymously on its servers in the US, and neither Aegon or Google associate your IP address with any personally identifiable information.
 For more information about Google Analytics and how to opt out of cookies across Google services, go to www.google.com/intl/en/privacypolicy.html

-Please bear in mind that there’s a second instance of Google Analytics, which is used whenever there’s a Vimeo video running on the page.
-This is used directly by Vimeo.
+Please bear in mind there are other instances of Google Analytics whenever there's a Vimeo video running on the page or you are viewing a NewsCred news article.
+These are used directly by Vimeo and NewsCred respectively.

 All Aegon websites, Twitter and Vimeo.